-A momma bear and her three cubs were seen taking a dip at a crowded South Lake Tahoe beach Sunday afternoon as onlookers got a beautiful sighting of the majestic animals.
+A momma bear and her three cubs were seen taking a dip at a crowded South Lake Tahoe beach as onlookers got a beautiful sighting of the majestic animals.
 A video of the encounter (above) was posted to social media by Jen Watkins, showing some people getting a little too close for comfort.
 According to Watkins, the momma bear made off with someone’s cooler.

 The video shows how Tahoe’s growing bear population is getting more comfortable around humans in recent years.
 It also teaches a valuable lesson on how to treat bears when you see them in the wild.